sharetribe/flex-docs/src/docs/references/stock/index.md

 published: true
 ---

-The listing stock management features of Flex allow providers to define the quantity of available stock for purchase.
+The listing stock management features of Sharetribe allow providers to define the quantity of available stock for purchase.
 There are three key concepts related to stock management:

 - **stock** represents the quantity of available units, associated with